American aspires to fulfill childhood dream as geisha in Japan | The Japan Times

 That was what Kimicho, who declined to give her real name, endeavored to achieve when she arrived at the doors of Yoshinoya, a geisha house in Tokyo’s Shinagawa Ward, for her very first “job interview” in March 2015.
 An American university student at the time, she had been in Japan less than a year.

-Now, the 26-year-old performs traditional dance and plays the shamisen at parties for Japanese and non-Japanese customers alike, offering explanations on the background of geisha performances as well as their kimonos and makeup.
+Now, the 26-year-old performs traditional dance and plays the shamisen at parties for Japanese and non-Japanese customers alike, offering explanations on the background of geisha performances as well as their kimono and makeup.

 “It’s a little bit inevitable that in a lot of places I am a novelty item,” Kimicho says.
 “But I also think it’s not all a bad thing because if me being strange draws people in and lets them see inside Japanese culture and gets them interesting experiences they may not have otherwise, then I think it’s good.”